michalovadek/eurlex/README.md

 [![R-CMD-check](https://github.com/michalovadek/eurlex/actions/workflows/check-standard.yaml/badge.svg)](https://github.com/michalovadek/eurlex/actions/workflows/check-standard.yaml)
 # eurlex <img src="man/figures/logo.png" align="right" width="150" />

-An R package for retrieving official data on European Union law and policy.
+The `eurlex` R package attempts to significantly reduce the overhead associated with using SPARQL and REST APIs made available by the EU Publication Office and other EU institutions.
+Compared to pure web-scraping, the package provides more efficient and transparent access to data on European Union laws and policies.

 ## Installation
 Install from CRAN via `install.packages("eurlex")`.